TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

-Dating back almost 6,500 years, Jerash is located just north of Amman and in the northwest part of Jordan.
-Jerash is a must-see on this road trip.
+Dating back almost 6,500 years, Jerash is located just north of Amman and in the northwest part of Jordan – it is a must-see on this road trip.

 It is one of the best-preserved cities from the Roman Empire’s rule and is truly amazing.
-It was rediscovered about 70 years ago and got restored.
-You can explore many attractions in Jerash, including the 2nd-century Hadrian’s Arch (aka Triumphal Arch), the South Gate, the forum, the hippodrome, the Corinthian columns of the Temple of Artemis, and the Temple of Zeus, among others.
+Jerash was rediscovered about 70 years ago and got restored and now you can explore many attractions, including the 2nd-century Hadrian’s Arch (aka Triumphal Arch), the South Gate, the forum, the hippodrome, the Corinthian columns of the Temple of Artemis, and the Temple of Zeus, among others.
 The Jerash Archaeological Museum also exhibits its finds for viewing.

 - Entry is free with your Jordan Pass.